 Whether you enjoy indoor or outdoor activities, Vancouver is the ultimate place for fun activities all year round.
+From simply enjoying a nearby beach or going tobogganing at Mt.
+Seymour, there's endless ways to enjoy the city.
+All the activities on this list are either free or $5 and under.

 This winter, renew a classic Vancouver tradition and enjoy some old-fashioned fun.
 Robson Square’s outdoor skating rink is open until February 28th, so celebrate winter in style with free skating in the heart of downtown Vancouver.